Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 No surprise overage bills

-Each paid plan includes a bundled per-seat AI token allowance.
-Hitting the cap doesn't auto-bill, it rejects the request with a clear error and surfaces an upgrade or top-up path.
+Every plan includes a one-time per-seat AI token bonus.
+Hitting the cap doesn't auto-bill, it rejects the request with a clear error and surfaces a top-up or upgrade path.

 Self-set monthly cost cap